arawkins/atom-monkey/README.md

 It includes syntax highlighting for the basic language keywords.
 Currently there is no highlighting for module keywords (ie. mojo stuff).

+## Autocompletion

+Autocompletion depends the autocomplete-plus package, which should be installed by default in Atom.
+If not, you can install it via the package manager.

+Once you have entered a path to your monkey installation (see Installation above), the package will automatically parse your modules folder, as well as your local project tree for monkey2 files.
+It will then try to provide autocompletion suggestions based on what it finds.

+Currently it will ignore anything within a Private or Extern block.
+It also cannot parse the type variables assigned in the format `Local var:= someval`, so to get autocompletion on your variables, define their type explicitly, eg. `Local var:Image = Image.Load(....`

 ## TO DO

 Below are planned (but not promised!) additions to the package.
 I'll do my